NoruNoruBim/Python/KG/lab_4/readme.md

 Lab 4 var 1

-Cube to cone with OpenGl
+Cube to cone with OpenGl using Python